SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 The subscriber updates only an activity timestamp; it does not count bytes or poll Envoy's listener-wide RX statistics.
 A dedicated reader thread continuously drains the buffered HTTP response, so socket-readiness checks cannot overlook trace objects already held by Python's HTTP buffering layer.
+On every exit path, shutdown interrupts the blocking socket read and joins the reader before Python interpreter teardown; no daemon reader is left using buffered I/O.

 ## Broker outage behavior